 Mr. Bell began his teaching career in First Grade in Wyckoff, NJ, after completing his student teaching assignment in Third Grade at Sicomac School.

 When he is not at Meadowbrook, Mr. Bell proudly volunteers as an emergency responder in his hometown of Pequannock Township.
 He has been a volunteer firefighter since August of 2001.
 In 2012, he was sworn in as Fire Chief for the first time and completed his term in 2014.
-On January 1, 2018, he began his second tenure as Fire Chief of the department.
-Additionally, he is a Deputy Coordinator of the Office of Emergency Management to assist the town in planning for and managing significant emergencies/incidents.
+On January 1, 2018, he began his second tenure as Fire Chief of the department and remains in the position to date.
+Additionally, he is a Deputy Coordinator of the Office of Emergency Management to assist the town with planning for and managing significant emergencies/incidents.
 He is also a volunteer Varsity Assistant Girls’ Soccer Coach at Pequannock Township High School.

 He graduated from William Paterson University in 2001 with a B.A. in History and earned his Teaching Certificate in 2005.
 Mr. Bell completed his Master’s Degree in Education Leadership, Management, and Policy at Seton Hall University in 2009, graduating with “Summa Cum Laude” honors.
-In early 2022, he will begin the Doctoral Program of Arts and Letters (D.Litt.) in the Caspersen School of Graduate Studies at Drew University, located in Madison, NJ.
+He is currently enrolled in the Doctoral Program of Arts and Letters (D.Litt.) in the Caspersen School of Graduate Studies at Drew University, located in Madison, NJ.

 Mr. Bell and his wife, Kristin, have two children, Braeden and Andrew, and reside in Pompton Plains.